Dated May 10, 2021

 1. I will treat all Personally Identifiable Information on University applicants, students, parents/guardians of applicants/students, alumni, donors, employees, vendors, contractors, affiliated entities and governmental units confidentially.
 I will only use and/or disclose such information when required to perform my job duties or when legally obligated to do so, and I will only disclose such information to personnel who are authorized to receive it.
 I will not use Personally Identifiable Information acquired in the course of my work for personal advantage or share it with unauthorized third parties.

 3. I will not store or save unencrypted or unsecured Confidential University Information and Personally Identifiable Information on local storage devices attached to Laptops, Desktop Computers, local servers, or other devices in the performance of my duties.
 Instead, I shall make a reasonable effort to redact or mask PII data before storing it on secure server shares maintained by Information Technology Services.
-Contact http://help.pace.edu or telephone (914) 773-3333 for further information.
+Contact the Pace University Helpdesk or telephone (914) 773-3333 for further information.